-Also, Kiayias et al. [KPTZ13] put forth the notion of policy privacy for delegatable PRFs.
-In a delegatable PRF, a proxy is able to evaluate a PRF on a subset of its domain by using a trapdoor derived from the master secret key, where the trapdoor (constrained key) is constructed based on a policy predicate (circuit constraint) which determines which values in the domain the proxy is able to compute the PRF on.
+Kiayias et al. [KPTZ13] introduced a notion of policy privacy for delegatable PRFs.
+In a delegatable PRF, a proxy can evaluate the PRF on a subset of its domain by using a trapdoor derived from the master secret key, where the trapdoor (constrained key) is constructed based on a policy predicate (circuit constraint) which determines which values in the domain the proxy is able to compute the PRF on.
 Here, policy privacy refers to the security property that the trapdoor does not reveal the underlying policy predicate.
 The notion of policy privacy is conceptually similar to our notion of privacy for constrained PRFs, except that the delegatable PRFs which they construct are for policy predicates that describe a consecutive range of PRF inputs.
 Moreover, this restriction is reflected in their definition of policy privacy, and hence, their notion of privacy is incomparable to ours.
 However, we note that their delegatable PRF constructions are GGM-based and, thus, more efficient than our PRF constructions.